IKOR-GmbH/sip-framework/docs/starter-parent.md

 ## Description

-This project takes care of versions (transitive dependencies) for Spring Boot and Camel dependencies.
+This project takes care of versions (transitive dependencies) for SIP, Spring Boot and Camel dependencies.

 It inherits spring-boot-parent-starter, so that it will, by default, bring everything needed for comfortable development of Spring Boot applications.
 This includes transitive dependency management of all dependencies used by the Spring Boot starters, but also other dependencies for SIP Adapters,